Psalm 139:8 says, “If I ascend to heaven, you are there! If I make my bed in Sheol, you are there!”

 Like watching a wave come in, then go back out.

-What I learned is that peace doesn’t come from avoiding anxiety.
+I learned that peace doesn’t come from avoiding anxiety.
 It comes from letting go of the need to control it.

 A certain amount of stress is part of life.
 Anxiety comes with caring deeply.
 There’s no version of life on this side of eternity where those things disappear.